-If you work in retail, either as a retailer, or a supplier, you’re likely to have come across the argument that investing in a category management solution is good for business.
-Maybe it was a work colleague who mentioned it or your boss.
-Either way, how can you know if that’s true?
-One way is to look at the category management benefits.
+If you work in retail, you’ve likely come across the argument that investing in a category management solution* is good for business.
+Maybe a colleague mentioned it to you in passing, or your boss was looking for ways to improve sales and profit.
+Either way, how can you know if category management is the answer?
+One surefire way is to consider how implementing category management will benefit your business.

 What are the practical benefits of category management?